jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 **Compliance with conditions and regulations**

 ### 113J Compliance with conditions and regulations
-(1) A person taking fish, aquatic life, or seaweed under the authority of a high seas fishing permit must comply with— (a) any conditions to which the permit is subject under section 113K; and (b) any regulations made under section 297.
+(1) A person taking fish, aquatic life, or seaweed under the authority of an international fishing permit must comply with— (a) any conditions to which the permit is subject under section 113K; and (b) any regulations made under section 297.
-(2) Every person who contravenes a condition to which a high seas fishing permit is subject under section 113K commits an offence and is liable to the penalty set out in section 252(5).
+(2) Every person who contravenes a condition to which an international fishing permit is subject under section 113K commits an offence and is liable to the penalty set out in section 252(5).
+(3) Without limiting the application of section 241, it is a defence to any offence under subsection (2) if the defendant proves that—
+  (a) the defendant was in the national fisheries jurisdiction of a foreign country when the contravention occurred; and (b) the contravention was necessary to comply with the law of the foreign country.
+(4) A defendant is not, without leave of the court, entitled to rely on the defence unless the defendant has, within 20 working days after pleading not guilty to the offence, served on the prosecutor a notice in writing that specifies—
+  (a) the relevant law of the foreign country; and
+  (b) the reasons why the contravention was necessary to comply with the law.

-### 113K Conditions of high seas fishing permit
+### 113K Conditions of international fishing permit
-(1) A high seas fishing permit may be subject to such conditions as the chief executive considers appropriate, including conditions relating to the following matters:
+(1) An international fishing permit may be subject to such conditions as the chief executive considers appropriate, including conditions relating to the following matters:
   (a) the areas in which fishing or transportation is authorised:
   (b) the seasons, times, and particular voyages during which fishing or transportation is authorised:
   (c) the species, size, age, and quantities of fish, aquatic life, or seaweed that may be taken or transported: